jsilva-pt/vuitch/README.md

 # vuitch
-[Vuitch](https://jsilva-pt.github.io/vuitch/) is a Vue.js Application that allows to search and see for Twitch streams.
+[Vuitch](https://jsilva-pt.github.io/vuitch/) is a Vue.js Application that allow to search and see Twitch streams.

 ## Project setup
 ``` bash